BIRDMAN OF ALCATRAZ, THE

 Life takes a different turn for the twisted criminal when he finds a wounded sparrow and takes it to his cell to secretly nurse it back to health.
 This leads him to a passionate study of birds (especially of canaries) until he becomes an self-taught ornithology expert and writes a textbook on avian diseases.
 When Warden Shoemaker is replaced by a more lenient warden, he’s allowed to openly keep the birds as pets.
 Stroud wins a prize in a magazine competition and as a result is visited by lonely frumpy widow Stella Johnson (Betty Field), who suggests that they manufacture his remedies.
 When prison philosophy about inmates keeping pets is reversed, Stroud finds a loophole in the law that allows him to marry Stella while in solitary confinement.
 This gets him media publicity nationwide, and he’s allowed to carry on his studies.
 But he’s soon transferred to Alcatraz and discovers that his old nemesis Shoemaker is warden, who informs him he can’t keep his birds anymore.
 Instead Stroud writes a book on penology.
 When the reformed Stroud acts as a peacemaker in a prison riot, he’s transferred to a minimum security farm at Springfield, Missouri.

-The sociological add ons are embarrassingly contrived and fail to be convincing, but Frankenheimer does the best he can with this heavy-going cinematic material.
+Frankenheimer does the best he can with this sometimes heavy-going melodramatic material.
 Joshua Logan was originally slated to helm it but it was turned over to producer Jack Cummings, who dropped out after encountering resistance from the U.S. Bureau of Prisons.
 The next choice for director was Brit filmmaker Charles Crichton, known for his comedies, but he couldn’t cut it and was fired after a week of filming.
 Under Lancaster’s influence Frankenheimer, who directed the star in The Young Savages, came on board and shut the pic down for a year to have it rewritten.
 Lancaster spent the time filming Judgment at Nuremberg.